 - Place them in a mixing bowl and whip/mix.

-- Melt a little butter (because butter + sweet potatoes are bffs) and combine with cream, salt, pepper, cinnamon and nutmeg.
+- Melt a little butter in a saucepan (because butter & sweet potatoes are awesome together) and combine with cream, salt, pepper, cinnamon and nutmeg.

 - Add that creamy deliciousness to the sweet potatoes and whip/mix again.

-- Now, you’ve got a pillowy mound of deliciousness that you’re gonna wanna dive into.
+- Now, you’ve got a pillowy mound of deliciousness that you’re gonna wanna dig into.

-- Portion into a casserole dish, garnish with some parsley or chives and a pat or two of butter.
-Enjoy!
+- Transfer whipped sweet potato to a casserole or serving dish, garnish with some parsley or chives and a pat or two of butter.

 Can I Make These Without A Hand Mixer?